smashmath/smashmath/_projects/functioninterp.md

 ---
-layout: page
+layout: distill
 title: Function Interpolation
 date: 2021-08-16
 description: Find a function that matches your requirements
 comments: true
 importance: 2
 category: linear algebra
+authors:
+  - name: Grant Fisher
+    url: ""
+    affiliations:
+      name: None
+toc:
+  - name: The Determinant Polynomial
+    subsections:
+      - name: Polynomial Example
+  - name: Applications to polynomials
+    subsections:
+      - name: Evaluating unknown polynomials
+      - name: Synthetic division
+  - name: Generalizing Beyond Polynomials
+    subsections:
+      - name: The System Function
+      - name: A non-polynomial example
 ---

 This is a technique that I "discovered" on my own a few years ago.
 It's a way to find the unique function of a certain form which satisfies given conditions using determinants.
 The downside of this technique is that it suffers some of the same problems that determinants in general do, in that it can be unwieldy to use and require some substantial computational power.
 Additionally, it only works if the function you're looking for is unique.
 It is useless to get you a particular solution if there is more than one possibility.
 However, it can do a number of neat things which may make it worth the effort.
-Especially if one is willing to use a program to do the dirty work.
+Especially if one is willing to use a computer to do the dirty work.

 ---